PythonAPI: redesing Py++ boost::python API code generation and installation

 That means, that we have to expose all pure virtual methods (and, in principle, we have to expose all types in method's arguments).

 (both, getInterference method and IInterference class should be exposed)

 That's a lot.

-#5 Updated by pospelov almost 7 years ago
+#5 Updated by pospelov about 7 years ago

 PythonAPI generation has been fully redesigned.